 The Being of Potency

 Aristotle’s concepts of potency (dunamis), activity (energeia), and being-complete or fulfillment (entelecheia) are among the greatest contributions of change to ontology.
-The question of the relation between change and being gets fought out within the concepts of potency and activity themselves.
+But the question of the relation between change and being gets fought out within the concepts of potency and activity themselves.
 The previous chapter examined energeia and entelecheia, and argued that the way potency is incomplete is compatible with the way that change is a completion.
 This chapter examines what change contributes to ontology through the concept of potency.
 It clarifies what potency is and how it is related to change, and describes what sort of being it has.

 Chapter 2 examined the use-meaning of being-in-potency in the demonstration of change, but we have yet to examine the definition of potency.
 In its authoritative (kurios) sense it is a source of change in an other, or in the same thing as other (Met.
 IX.1 1046a10, Met.
 IX.8 1049b7–9).
 Being a source, potency sets directly to work when its relations with others are right.

 Potency’s importance for ontology, I aim to show, lies both in the fact that it names a distinctive way that a being, as a whole, is, and in the fact that it sets conditions for what is and what can be in other ways as well.
-If we conceive of ontology as an account of what it is to be an actual being, and the types of relationships between such beings, potency would change ontology because it is a sort of being that is not actuality, but which both affects the relationships between actual beings, and the meaning of actuality.
+If we conceive of ontology as an account of what it is to be an actual being, and the types of relationships between such beings, potency would change ontology because it is a sort of being that is not actuality, but which both sets relationships between actual beings, and the meaning of actuality (energeia).
 Potency contributes to ontology by moving it beyond being merely an account of what is actually the case.

-The core claim of this chapter is that the change-related sense is the bearer of its ontological significance.
-First I aim to show, through a description of the scholarship, that this claim is plausible and attractive.
+The core claim of this chapter is that the change-related sense of potency is the bearer of its ontological significance.
+First I aim to show, through a description of the scholarship on potency and activity, that this claim is plausible and attractive.
 Then I make the positive case for the ontological importance of potency by providing an account of what it is for potency to be a source of change and rest, what its structure is, and what sort of being it has.
 Only in this way will it be clear why it is possible and worthwhile to extend change-concepts to material, form, and primary being (ousia) (in chaps.
 5 and 6).
-This chapter examines what it means, ontologically, for potency to become complete, and sets up the claim, in the next chapter, that this provides us with an ontology of emergent beings.
+This chapter examines what it means, ontologically, for potency to become complete, and sets up the claim, in the next chapter, that to be in the primary sense is to be a source (archē)..

 Potency and Activity, Change and Being